hartwigmedical/hmftools/linx/README_VIS.md

 clusterId | Only generate image for specified comma separated clusters chromosome | Only generate images for specified comma separated chromosomes include_line_elements | Include line elements in chromosome visualisations (excluded by default) gene | Add canonical transcriptions of supplied comma-separated genes to image.
-Requires config 'gene_transcripts_dir' to be set as well. plot_reportable | Plot any cluster with reported fusion, disruption, or driver plot_cluster_genes | Plot all genes in breakends for a cluster, uses Linx file SAMPLE_ID.linx.svs.txv threads | Number of threads to use
+Requires config 'ensembl_data_dir' to be set as well. plot_reportable | Plot any cluster with reported fusion, disruption, or driver plot_cluster_genes | Plot all genes in breakends for a cluster, uses Linx file SAMPLE_ID.linx.svs.txv threads | Number of threads to use

 If neither `chromosome` nor `clusterId` are included, separate visualisations of all chromosomes and clusterIds in the provided files will be created.

-Additional genes can only be added to visualisation if they are included in the [hmf gene panel](https://github.com/hartwigmedical/hmftools/blob/master/hmf-common/src/main/resources/genepanel/all_genes.37.tsv).

 ## Radial Arguments